Coronary Calcium Screening

 Coronary Calcium Screening is recommended for people with the following heart disease risk factors:

 The screening is a short and pain-free test that involves a series of pictures being taken involving only a small amount of radiation.
 The test will be read by one of our cardiology or radiology experts which will determine your calcium score.
 Your calcium score will help to indicate the level of calcium deposits in your arteries.
 The test results will be sent to your physician as well as all patients will have a copy of the report mailed directly to them.

-If you would like to request an appointment for a coronary calcium screening, please fill out the form (left) and someone will contact you soon.
+If you would like to request an appointment for a coronary calcium screening, please fill out the form below and someone will contact you soon.
 A physician’s order is not required for this test.
 Most insurance carriers do not cover the cost of this test.